 LONG RANGE FORECAST BASED OFF THE HEADY PATTERN.
 THIS COVERS NEBRASKA, IOWA, KANSAS, MISSOURI, OKLAHOMA AND ARKANSAS.

-July 15th-21st: Hot most of the week with thunderstorms chances on Monday and Tuesday, then Friday and Saturday.
+October 14th-20th: Mainly a mild week with rain chances on Monday and Tuesday and then again on Friday and Saturday.
 This is the chances for severe weather on a 1-10 scale.
-2’s the days with thunderstorms.
+1 on Tuesday, 2’s on Monday, Friday and Saturday.

 Facebook: Meteorologist Doug Heady